wsyeabsera/v5-frontend/blueprints/09-QUALITY-ASSURANCE-LAYERS.md

   private readonly REPLAN_THRESHOLD = 0.6;
   private readonly DEEP_THINK_THRESHOLD = 0.7;

   /**
+   * Live self-assessment during reasoning (not just post-analysis)
+   *
+   * This is the key differentiator - the Meta-Agent checks reasoning quality
+   * WHILE the system is thinking, not just after it's done.
+   */
+  async liveSelfAssessment(
+    currentThought: { reasoning: string; confidence: number },
+    currentPlan: { goal: string; steps: number; confidence: number } | null ): Promise<{
+    shouldContinue: boolean;
+    shouldDeepen: boolean;
+    confidenceAdjustment: number; // -1 to 1, how much to adjust confidence
+    feedback: string;
+  }> {
+    const messages = [
+      {
+        role: 'system' as const,
+        content: `You are a Meta-Agent doing LIVE self-assessment.
+You evaluate reasoning AS IT HAPPENS, not after.

+Current reasoning in progress:
+${currentThought.reasoning}

+Current confidence: ${currentThought.confidence.toFixed(2)}

+Question: Is this reasoning chain sound?
+Should we think deeper?
+Are we being too confident or not confident enough?

+Provide live feedback:

+SHOULD_CONTINUE: [yes/no] - Should reasoning continue or stop?
+SHOULD_DEEPEN: [yes/no] - Should we think deeper about this?
+CONFIDENCE_ADJUSTMENT: [-1.0 to 1.0] - How much to adjust confidence?
+Negative = less confident, positive = more confident
+FEEDBACK: [Your assessment]`,
+      },
+      {
+        role: 'user' as const,
+        content: 'Assess the current reasoning state.',
+      },
+    ];

+    const response = await this.callLLM(messages, {
+      temperature: 0.4,
+      maxTokens: 500,
+    });

+    return this.parseLiveAssessment(response);
+  }

+  /**
    * Evaluate the quality of reasoning and decide if replanning is needed